ghuertaramos/ENMOD/readme.md

 The scripts are intended to work as a single pipeline.
 Future versions will include compability with user provided databases.

-Generating ENMs is no easy task, it demands a lot of knowledge on species biology, niche theory and niche modeling methodology.
-So, carefuly evaluate every step of the pipeline and  tweak the scripts to suit your own needs.
+Generating ENMs is not an easy task, it demands a lot of knowledge on species biology, niche theory and niche modeling methodology.
+Please, carefuly evaluate every step of the pipeline and  tweak the scripts to suit your own needs.
 Current final ENMs are suitable at best for exploratory analysis

-Please be aware this is work in progress.
+Be aware this is work in progress.
 Thus scripts may be prone to bugs and errors.

 Current version was designed as a final project for the course ["Introduction to bioinformatics and reproducible research  for genetic analyses"](https://github.com/AliciaMstt/BioinfInvRepro2017-II) by Alicia Yanes Mastretta and Azalea García